Grown Ups (film): Plot

-In 1978, childhood friends Lenny Feder, Eric Lamonsoff, Kurt McKenzie, Marcus Higgins, and Rob Hilliard win their junior high basketball championship.
-They celebrate at a lake house with their coach Robert "Buzzer" Ferdinando.

-Thirty years later, in 2008, Lenny is a wealthy and successful Hollywood talent agent, married to fashion designer Roxanne, and has three children: Greg, Keith, and Becky.
-Eric claims to co-own a lawn furniture company and has two children: Donna and Bean; his wife Sally still breastfeeds Bean.
-Kurt is a stay-at-home father and has two children: Andre and Charlotte; his wife, Deanne, is pregnant with their third child, and her mother Ronzoni lives with them.
-Marcus is a slacker and lothario.
-Rob is married to his much older fourth wife, Gloria.
+In 1978, childhood friends Lenny Feder, Eric Lamonsoff, Kurt McKenzie, Marcus Higgins, and Rob Hilliard win their junior high basketball championship and celebrate at a lake house with their coach Robert "Buzzer" Ferdinando.
+Thirty years later, in 2008, Lenny is a wealthy and successful Hollywood talent agent, married to fashion designer Roxanne, and has three children: Greg, Keith, and Becky; Eric claims to co-own a lawn furniture company and has two children: Donna and Bean, with his wife Sally still breastfeeding the latter; Kurt is a stay-at-home father and has two children: Andre and Charlotte; his wife, Deanne, is pregnant with their third child, and her mother Ronzoni lives with them; Marcus is a slacker and lothario; and Rob is married to his much older fourth wife, Gloria, having had a daughter with each of his previous wives.

 When Buzzer dies, the five friends reunite for his funeral in their hometown with their families.
-Lenny rents a lake house in the same town for everyone to stay over Fourth of July weekend, though his family is leaving early to attend Roxanne's fashion show in Milan.
+Lenny rents a lake house in the same town for everyone to stay over during the Fourth of July weekend, though his family is leaving early to attend Roxanne's fashion show in Milan.
 He pushes his boys to play outside and runs into his childhood opponent Dickie, who claims Lenny's foot was out of bounds when he made the winning shot and has been obsessed with getting a rematch to rectify the perceived 'mistake'.

 As the friends spread Buzzer's ashes, Rob breaks down over his failed marriages and reveals that he has invited his estranged daughters Jasmine, Amber, and Bridget to visit.
-The men play "arrow roulette", shooting an arrow straight into the air, and Rob wins by not running for cover, but the arrow impales his left foot, causing him to 'snap' at Gloria from the pain, who rushed to his aid with unconventional methods.

-The next day, Lenny is thrilled to find the kids playing with cup-and-string telephones.
-Realizing the positive impact the weekend is having on their children, Roxanne tells Lenny to cancel their Milan trip and stay at the lake instead.
+The men then play "arrow roulette", shooting an arrow straight into the air, and it ends up striking Rob in his foot, causing him to snap at Gloria for suggesting a holistic healing method for his injury.
+The next day, Lenny is thrilled to find the kids playing with cup-and-string telephones, but Roxanne, realizing the positive impact the weekend is having on their children, tells him to cancel their Milan trip and decide to stay at the lake instead.